alxandruu/liferay-dev/README.md

 # liferay-dev
 Collection of Liferay 7 modules and themes.
-Essential modules that you must know if you develop with Liferay.
+Essential modules.
 All modules are done in 7.4

 <h3>Modules Folder =></h3>